Relapse Prevention Therapy Specialist Q&A

 At Calming Goat Addiction Medicine Group in Los Angeles, CA, our professional doctors are dedicated to helping you on the road to recovery so you can live a more fulfilling quality of life.
-For more information call us or request an appointment online.
+We are conveniently located at 6801 Park Terrace Suite 530B, Los Angeles, CA 90045.
+For more information, call us or request an appointment online.

 Recovering from an addiction is no easy feat, and it should be celebrated in healthy and productive ways.
 However, after an addiction has been overcome, the work is not yet over.
 Relapsing is a real risk for those in recovery and can remain a high risk for several years.
 Preventing relapse is just as important as recovering from an addiction, as a single relapse can undo years of hard work.
 Relapse prevention therapy uses several different methods to reduce the risk of relapsing, and has shown massive success in recovering individuals.